Richmond Public Schools: Dropout Prevention Initiative

 While high dropout rates in the school system are a problem, positive action is being taken, as of 2009.
 On October 21, 2009, the superintendent of Richmond City Public Schools, Yvonne W. Brandon, unveiled a plan called "Dropout Prevention Initiative" (DPI).
 The objective of this program is to continue to decrease the school system's dropout rate.

 There are a few objectives to the DPI.
 The first is to find high school dropouts and convince them to return to high school to graduate through mentoring programs, Individual Learning Plans (ILP), and partnerships with others in the community.
 These "others" include higher education institutions, elected officials, as well faith-based and community-based organizations.
 One of the most appealing aspects of the DPI is that it requires no additional funding and is solely a redistribution of resources.

 There is a district-wide mentoring program as a part of DPI that encourages Richmond Public Schools employees and students to serve as mentors once the recovered students return to school.
 There are also mentors provided by the higher educational institutions and the faith- and community-based organizations with which the DPI has partnerships.

 A unique aspect of this program is that recovery specialists within the DPI literally walk door-to-door to the homes of students who have dropped out to talk with them about and encourage the possibility of returning to school.
 Students returning to school are assisted by the DPI Intake Counselors, who work with recovered students to help the student re-adjust to being in school and receive an ILP.
 The ILP is, as stated by the Richmond Public Schools website, "an online educational plan for students that helps pair students' career goals with academic and career and technical courses needed to accomplish their future interests".

 The program also recognizes at-risk students and works on preventing student dropouts, rather than only trying to reverse it.
 Richmond Public Schools have implemented "Extensive Mandatory Professional Development" for staff on how to effectively identify and help at-risk students.
 There is also a new "Get In – Stay in" media campaign on the radio and television to help encourage attendance among students.

-Trivia

-Two of Richmond's public school facilities are physically located slightly outside the corporate limits of the independent city in the East End.
-They are Armstrong High School, located in the former Kennedy High School complex, and Fairfield Court Elementary School.
-Both are located in a small portion of Henrico County adjacent to Interstate 64 which became isolated geographically from the rest of the county when the Interstate highway was built in the 1960s.